-Starting the tour with Gyeongbokgung Palace & National Folk Museum.
-It was in 1395, three years after the Joseon Dynasty was founded by King Taejo (Yi Seong-gye), when the construction of the main Royal Palace was completed after the capital of the newly founded dynasty moved from Gaeseong to Seoul (then known as Hanyang).
+Starting the tour with Gyeongbokgung Palace and the National Folk Museum It was in 1395, three years after the Joseon Dynasty was founded by King Taejo (Yi Seong-gye), that the construction of the main royal palace was completed after the capital of the newly founded dynasty moved from Gaeseong to Seoul (then known as Hanyang).

-Have lunch with Korean traditional meal near Gyeongbokgung palace.
+Have lunch with a Korean traditional meal near Gyeongbokgung Palace.

 After that, you will visit Bukchon Hanok Village.
 Hanok Village is home to hundreds of traditional houses, called hanok, that date back to the Joseon Dynasty.
 The name Bukchon, which literally translates to “northern village,” came about as the neighborhood lies north of two significant Seoul landmarks, Cheonggyecheon Stream and Jongno.

-Let’s move to Samsung D’light which is a global exhibition space that showcases the latest product lineup by Samsung Electronics.
-The three-storied exhibition space is not merely a display of electronic products, but a space of interaction that allows visitors to experience new life patterns through state-of-the-art digital technology categorized by theme.
+Let’s move to Samsung D'light, which is a global exhibition space that showcases the latest product lineup by Samsung Electronics.
+The three-story exhibition space is not merely a display of electronic products but a space of interaction that allows visitors to experience new life patterns through state-of-the-art digital technology categorized by theme.

 Get back to the hotel.